Skip to content

 Ineffective Epstein-Barr Treatments

-Though I prefer to offer solutions to health conditions, I want to briefly touch on some treatment protocols of EBV are not effective because there’s a lot of misunderstanding surrounding this virus.
-In general, the follow treatments only temporarily stop symptoms and only in some people:
+Though I prefer to offer solutions to health conditions, I want to briefly touch on some treatment protocols for EBV that are not effective because there’s a lot of misunderstanding surrounding this virus.
+In general, the following treatments only temporarily stop symptoms and only in some people:9

-This isn’t to suggest that your doctor shouldn’t temporarily recommend some of these, however, none of these are by any means a Epstein Barr virus cure and you should proceed with extreme caution.
+This isn’t to suggest that your doctor shouldn’t temporarily recommend some of these as a tool in treatment.
+However, it’s important to know that none of these are by any means an Epstein-Barr virus cure and you should proceed with extreme caution.

 Find a Functional Medicine Doctor with Experience in Epstein-Barr Treatments